 Q: What's the biggest misconception about what you do?

 A: That mastering is simply about making things "louder."
 Simply, mastering is a very elaborate QC process where we make sure the audio sounds similar across all listening formats.
-I wouldn't use the same limiter settings on files destined for CD as I would for those destined for vinyl.
+We wouldn't use the same limiter settings on files destined for CD as we would for those destined for vinyl.
 Repeatability, consistency, and an ability to understand the artistic expectations of different genres of music - all these things are important for a mastering engineer to know and understand.
 There isn't one way to do things.
 Every project is different!